 The type of story has a bearing on the conclusion.
 A comedy requires a punchline.
 A clinical study ends with results.
 A drama concludes with a good feeling of satisfaction.
 A thriller usually leaves your heart in your throat, but may also resolve a mystery.

 Milder than a thriller, a mystery ending can take several directions.
 It might have a cliffhanger that will be answered in a sequel.
 It can neatly tie together several plot twists in an “aha” moment.
 Or a mystery might provide enough clues for the reader to draw his own conclusion.

 The best conclusions strive for an emotion.
 That should not be frustration over abruptness.
 Do you want to impart fear?

-“In desperation, Eduardo, backed into a corner, dials for help, but there is no signal.
+“In Eduardo, backs into a corner, and dials for help, but there is no signal.
 Thrusting against the door by the pursuer becomes insistent.
-The rhythmic pounding matches the volume of Eduardo’s heart beating within his chest.
-Then, the door jam splits and a blinding light frames the silhouette.”
+The rhythmic pounding matches the volume of Eduardo’s heart beating in his chest.
+Then, the door jam splits and a bright light frames the silhouette, blinding the victim.”